 1. You Can Do What You Want With the Space

 When you rent a home, you must adhere to the building owner’s wishes.
 That means you may not be able to paint your walls, remodel your kitchen, or get a pet.
-Homeowners can do often whatever they want to their property as long as it is in line with their area’s building codes and HOA requirements.
+Homeowners can do often whatever they want to their property as long as it is in line with their area’sand HOA requirements.

 2. Your Payments Remain Stable